Robert H. Felix: Career

 Felix held a series of positions, such as the president of the American Psychiatric Association between 1960 and 1961 and also served as the president of the Southern Psychiatric Association during 1946 to 1947.
 He was also in the Advisory Panel for Mental Health for World Health Organization from 1952 to 1978.

 Felix was an authority in drug addiction and alcoholism domains.
 Several journals, such as the Psychiatric Bulletin and the Quarterly Journal of Studies of Alcohol, have enlisted his expertise for editing duties, among other contributions.
 Apart from being a technical writer, he went to reach out to all manner of people via articles he published in mainstream media.
 One of these was "How to Live with Job Pressure", printed in Nation's Business back in 1956, which showed how he painted current's issues before readers through refreshing ideas.
 His writing contained various disciplines within psychiatry distilled into simple terms so that many people may understand them.
 He simplified complex psychiatric ideas through his articles.

 Felix was also a dedicated educator and mental health professional.
-He worked in Washington teaching mental hygiene class at George Washington University; besides he used to hold the position of professor of clinical psychiatry at Georgetown University's medical college.
-After leaving Washington in 1964, he spent a decade as a professor and medical school dean at St. Louis University.
-Following his tenure at St. Louis University, he directed a bi-state mental health program before retiring in 1986 and relocating to Arizona.
+He worked in Washington teaching mental hygiene class at George Washington University; besides he used to hold the position of professor of clinical psychiatry at Georgetown University School of Medicine.
+After leaving Washington in 1964, he spent a decade as a professor and medical school dean at Saint Louis University.
+Following his tenure at Saint Louis University, he directed a bi-state mental health program before retiring in 1986 and relocating to Arizona.